Categories

 It’s getting to be that time of year for the Green Box Arts Festival held in Green Mountain Falls, Colorado.

-In 2012, I was asked to create keys to the city of Green Mountain Falls, Colorado, to be presented to honored artists at the Green Box Arts Festival.
+Last year, I was asked to create keys to the city of Green Mountain Falls, Colorado, to be presented to honored artists at the Green Box Arts Festival.
 Wildfires shut down the festival last year, but this year all systems are go.
-Christian Keesee, founder and promoter of the event, talks about this year’s festival in the Denver Post.
+Christian Keesee, founder and promoter talks about this year’s festival in the Denver Post.

 This was an amazing project, and it is really exciting that my work will be used over the next several years.